devpin95/MeshGenerator/README.md

     if (maxsed < 0) maxsed = 0f;
     float seddiff = maxsed - drop.sediment;

-where *prevHeight* was the drop's height at it's initial position and *curHeight* is the drop's height at it's current position.
-Here, *maxsed* is the maximum amount of sediment that the drop could have picked up between it's initial position and it's current position. *seddiff* is the difference between how much the drop could have and how much it actually has.
+where `prevHeight` was the drop's height at it's initial position and `curHeight` is the drop's height at it's current position.
+Here, `maxsed` is the maximum amount of sediment that the drop could have picked up between it's initial position and it's current position. `seddiff` is the difference between how much sediment the drop could have and how much it actually has.

-We can set the drop's new sediment level using *seddiff*
+We can set the drop's new sediment level using `seddiff`

     drop.sediment += parameters.DT * parameters.DepositeRate * seddiff;